JOIN THE SOCIETY OF EARLY AMERICANISTS!

 - voting in biennial elections and participating in business meetings at the biennial and topical conferences

-Membership dues rates: The society offers graduate students a rate of just $40/year or $70/two years.
-A discount membership rate of $40/year or $75/two years is available to non-salaried University faculty (non-tenure-track faculty, adjuncts, instructors, and emeritus), High School teachers, historical society staff, and independent scholars.
+— A Discount membership rate of $70/digital or $110/digital + print is available for Graduate students, non-salaried University faculty (non-tenure-track faculty, adjuncts, instructors, and emeritus), High School teachers, historical society staff, and independent scholars.

 — A Supporting membership rate of $210/digital or $250/digital + print is available for any person or institution that wishes to support the SEA above a regular or discount membership rate.